 Just under half (47 %) of the patients receiving assistance from the Oregon Poison Center are children less than six-years-of-age.
 This was 20,284 calls in 2017!
 Adults over 19 years of age represent about 39% of exposure cases.
 Most calls originate from the public, seeking initial advice prior to any other contact with health care providers.

 Medications represent the most frequent substance of exposure.
 Exposures to household products are the second most frequent reason for contacting the center.
 Modern technology has resulted in an increased number of chemicals in our daily environment.
-This fact, coupled with increased public awareness, is resulting in increased utilization of poison center services after workplace and environmental chemical exposures, as well.
+Poison center services are also being utilized after workplace and environmental chemical exposures.

 Minimize societal impact of poisoning

-The Poison Center staff is committed to cost-saving measures in the management poison patients.
-This goal includes the appropriate management of poison exposed victims in their homes or referrals for hospital management.
+Poison Center staff are committed to cost-saving measures in the management poisoned patients.
+This goal includes the appropriate management of patients in their homes or referrals for hospital management.
 Poison prevention efforts are also incorporated within our care.